mozilla/gpg.mozilla.org/README.md

 - TCP 443, 11372: Not used by SKS, but generally used by a reverse proxy which hits back SKS's port 11371 and performs TLS termination (HTTPS, HKPS ports).

+## Addresses

+Since port TCP 11370 is not HTTP, it can be difficult to load-balance, and to have on a co-existing domain-name with the other ports, depending on your hosting provider.

+In our case:

+- TCP 11370 listens on keyserver.mozilla.org
+- TCP 11371, 11372, 80, 443 listen on gpg.mozilla.org (HTTP load balancer)

 # Setup

 ## Volume (persistent data)